miklevin/Pipulate.com/software.md

 Okay so now we've got a folder full of CSVs with no way to tell them apart except for the filename.
 So if we were to want to load all these CSVs back in and treat them like a single DataFrame, table, tab or whatnot, what to do?
 Have you ever tried to combine multiple CSVs in Excel?
 Not fun.
+In SQL this is called a UNION, also not much fun.

 Here in Python with Pandas?
-Fun!
-Like so.
+It is fun, and you do it like so.
 The main thing to notice is pd.concat() which turns a list of column-compatible dataframes into a single dataframe.

 ```python
 import pandas as pd